Handwritten Text Recognition using OCR

 $ python preprocess_gnhk_dataset.py

-And this is how the CSV files look like.
+And this is what the CSV files look like.

 Each CSV file contains the cropped image name and the associated text label.